shakedmad/15puzzleGame/README.md

 # **Shaked's 15 Puzzle Game**

-A simple 15 puzzle game featuring puzzles from Shaked's goofy gallery for her selp-development.
+A simple 15 puzzle game featuring puzzles from Shaked's goofy gallery for her self-development.
 Solve puzzles before your 10 minutes are up!

 ## **Features**
 - Image gallery with goofy pictures